Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 ### What was affected?

 The webserver CNT-DMZ-Apache2 [172.16.100.22] was accessed by an external IP address [199.203.100.172].
-The changes implemented by the external IP impacted the Ogani website, replacing the existing homepage with a png they extracted from an archive they downloaded over the course of their attack.
+The changes implemented by the external IP impacted the Ogani website, replacing the existing homepage with a png they extracted from an archive downloaded over the course of their attack.

 ## Where